 - Heat bakes the protective oils out of most hardwoods and weakens adhesive bonds.

 - Prolonged exposure to the sun and heat can also destroy knife sheaths.

 - Do not use any kind of oil on the sheaths; this will cause them to soften, weakening their protective function, softening glues, sealants, and dyes.

 Do not store your knife in its leather sheath, especially for long term storage.
 Rather store your knife with / next to the sheath, not in it as the chemicals used in the tanning of leather sometimes react with moisture in the air, leading to corrosion!

-Oil the knife with technical oil if it is used regularly in the kitchen or with a gun oil or Museum / Renaissance wax and wrap it in a soft cloth for storage.
+Oil the knife with Mineral oil / Fluid Film if it is used regularly in the kitchen or contact with food.
+Else use Museum / Renaissance wax and wrap it in a soft cloth for storage.